Measles: What nurses need to know

 How is measles transmitted?

-In addition to the above symptoms, measles should be considered for patients with the following epidemiological risk factors, regardless of measles vaccination history:
+Transmission and infection with measles is more likely to occur in individuals with the following epidemiological risk factors, regardless of measles vaccination history:

 - Known contact with a measles case or an ill person with fever and a rash